 I’m standing on Melbourne’s glitzy Collins Street, devouring a chocolate caramel dome.

 It’s exquisite.
 It quite literally melts in my mouth in a matter of seconds, as only fine chocolate can.
 It’s a moment of pure, unadulterated deliciousness from Melbourne chocolate maker Ganache.

 Melbourne has always been a gastronomical hotspot, so it’s no real surprise that this city has a significant sweet tooth — and an artisanal chocolate industry to match.
 However, what might surprise you is just how concentrated it is.

-Within the confines of two or three square city blocks; hidden down laneways and by-ways; within historic arcades and holes in the wall; you’ll find a huge number of boutique chocolatiers hard at work – from prestigious family companies like Haighs Chocolates in the Block Arcade to anti-establishment start-ups, hell-bent on stirring the pot.
+Within the confines of two or three square city blocks, hidden down laneways and by-ways and within historic arcades and holes in the wall, you’ll find a huge number of boutique chocolatiers hard at work.
+They range from prestigious family companies like Haighs Chocolates in the Block Arcade to anti-establishment start-ups, hell-bent on stirring the pot.

 To learn more, I’ve joined Jessica from Chocoholic Tours on the company’s signature Melbourne chocolate tasting tour — a decadent afternoon stroll around Melbourne’s inner-city chocolate blocks.
 I take the opportunity to ask Jessica a few questions.

 Melbourne has been mad about chocolate since the 1840s when the first individual pastry and confectionary shops opened their doors.
 By the 60s and 70s all that was left were the large corporate chocolate companies, but today it’s all about individual boutiques once again — and very passionate career chocolatiers.